100 Notable alumni of

 -

-Barbara Bach, Lady Starkey is an American actress and model.
+Barbara Bach, Lady Starkey is an American former actress and former model.
 She played the Bond girl Anya Amasova in The Spy Who Loved Me.
 She is married to former Beatles drummer Ringo Starr.

 -